scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

 document:

 * Change the name of the remote ``origin`` to ``your-github-username``.
-* Name the remote that is the primary Astropy repository ``astropy``; in prior versions of this documentation it was referred to as ``upstream``.
+* Name the remote that is the primary Scikit-beam repository ``scikit-beam``; in prior versions of this documentation it was referred to as ``upstream``.

 Workflow
 ========

-These, conceptually, are the steps you will follow in contributing to Astropy:
+These, conceptually, are the steps you will follow in contributing to Scikit-beam:

 #. :ref:`fetch-latest`
 #. :ref:`make-feature-branch`; you will make your changes on this branch.